 Gloss was a popular Kiwi television drama series made by TVNZ that screened in the late 80s; it combined a wealthy family, the Redferns, with a lucrative high-fashion magazine business.
-Yuppies, shoulder-pads and méthode champenoise abound in this cult "glitter-soap".
+Yuppies, shoulder-pads and méthode champenoise abound in this cult "glamour soap".
 New Zealanders wanted to see themselves as less bottom of the world and more "here we come and we are sailing" (as the infamous Cup campaign song warbled), and Gloss was just what the era demanded.

-Yuppies, shoulder-pads, sports cars and méthode champenoise abound in this cult "glitter-soap", Gloss was NZ's answer to US soap Dynasty, with the Carrington oil scions replaced by the wealthy Redferns and their Auckland magazine empire.
-The series epitomised 80s excess and became something of a guilty viewing pleasure.
+Yuppies, shoulder-pads, sports cars and méthode champenoise abound in this cult 'glamour soap'.
+Gloss was NZ's answer to US soap Dynasty, with the Carrington oil scions replaced by the wealthy Redferns and their Auckland magazine empire.
+The series epitomised 80s excess, and became something of a guilty viewing pleasure.
 In this Rosemary McLeod-penned pilot, a 'Remuera Revisited' plot unfolds as Brad Redfern's plans to have a quiet wedding get waylaid by ex-wife Maxine.
 Schoolgirl Chelsea wags, listens to her Sony Walkman and gets an unorthodox haircut.

-By the time of Gloss’s second season the sharemarket had crashed, but the parade of yuppies, shoulder-pads and méthode champenoise went on.
+By the time Gloss’s second season aired the sharemarket had crashed, but the parade of yuppies, shoulder-pads and champagne went on.
 This 19 July 1988 episode sees the Redfern family deal with a tragedy; it also features an acting cameo from future weatherman Jim Hickey.
 In these excerpts Hickey isn’t playing meteorological soothsayer to the nation, but a policeman responding to the mysterious death of Brad Redfern (Michael Keir-Morrissey).
 He soothes the Redferns, after tossing a coin with a fellow officer for a ride to Remuera in the deceased’s Jaguar.

 "I get around.
 I know everything.
 Except your name."
-Kevin Smith made his television (speaking part) debut in this episode from the third series of Gloss, playing smirking DJ and man-about-town Damien Vermeer.
-Keen to rise above his working class origins, the character sets his sights on rich brat Chelsea Redfern within moments of first meeting her.
-Smith left work at Christchurch's Court theatre for the role, when the show's makers decided to up the male quotient on the soap.
+Kevin Smith made his television debut (in a speaking part) on this episode from the third series of Gloss, playing smirking DJ and man-about-town Damien Vermeer.
+Keen to rise above his working class origins, the character sets his sights on rich brat Chelsea Redfern within moments of meeting her.
+Smith left work at Christchurch's Court theatre for the role, when the decision was made to up the show's male quotient.
 Mikey Havoc also appears in this scene, as a member of his real-life band Push Push.